What is a native plant?

 Why garden with native plants?

-- They provide food and habitat for wildlife.
+– providing food and habitat for wildlife

 And last, but not least, they’re beautiful!